skx/kpie/README.md

 * http://packages.steve.org.uk/kpie/
    * The package will also add an entry to your system-menu at "`System Tools | Preferences | Startup Applications`"

 If you prefer to build from source you can do so providing you have the dependencies installed.
-Beyond the necessities, a compiler and `make`, you'll need:
+Beyond the necessities, a compiler and `make`, you'll need development files for:

+* `libwnck-1.0`
-* `libwnck-dev`
+* `liblua5.1`
-* `liblua5.1-0-dev`
+* `libgdk`

-Upon a Debian GNU/Linux system these may be installed via:
+On a Debian GNU/Linux system these may be installed via:

     sudo apt-get install libwnck-dev liblua5.1-0-dev

+On an openSUSE 13.2 system these may be installed via:

+    sudo zypper install libwnck2-devel lua51-devel gtk3-devel

 With the dependencies in-place you should be able to compile the binary by simply running `make`.